sarahkcarpenter/llm-evaluation-meaning-failures/README.md

 Meaning-level failures represent a class of errors that are systematically under-detected by standard evaluation methods, because they preserve surface correctness while degrading semantic reliability.
 They emerge through ambiguity, interpretation drift, or inconsistencies in how policies and instructions are applied.

+## Example: Meaning-Level Failure

+Prompt:
+"Summarize the policy while preserving its original intent."

+Model Output:
+A simplified summary that removes conditional constraints and softens enforcement language.

+Why This Fails:
+The response appears correct, but it alters the strength and meaning of the original policy.

+Impact:
+This introduces risk while appearing aligned.

 ## Next Steps

 Future work could expand this into a small evaluation set with human-labeled examples, compare model outputs across failure categories, and measure which types of meaning-level failures are most likely to pass surface-level evaluation checks.